UCLALibrary/docker-cantaloupe/terraform/README.md

 ```

 ## Retrieving the public IP of your deployed container in Fargate
-Unfortunately, there isn't a way for terraform to output the public IP of a Fargate task.
-You'll have to login to the IAM console and view an individual task to retrieve the public IP.
-You
+Terraform will output the public IP of your Fargate Cantaloupe Container in the output.
+If you missed this, the IP is stored in cantaloupe_ip.